JonathanP97/house-sorter/README.md

 # house-sorter

-App that sorts you into a Hogwarts house based on a small quiz, serves up html by using a node.js server.
+Mini app that sorts you into a Hogwarts house based on a small quiz Html served via node.js and express

 Hosted on heroku https://sleepy-fortress-39008.herokuapp.com/